Request Senior Care

-Tips for Cutting Costs of Assisted Living
+10 Ideas to Cut Costs of Assisted Living

-- Is family willing and able to share with some of the maintenance chores such as housekeeping, laundry and transportation?
+8. Is your family willing and able to share with some of the maintenance chores such as housekeeping, laundry and transportation?

-- Is family willing and able to purchase medications and supplies outside of facility at lower prices?
+9. Is your family willing and able to purchase medications and supplies outside of facility at lower prices?

 10. If you or your spouse is independent and in good health, will you consider living in the independent senior apartment area and bringing in outside help for the more dependent one?